AbsaOSS/dataset-comparison/smallfiles/README.md

 # Python CPS-Dataset-Comparison

+> This module is not yet implemented.

 This is python implementation of the project.
-It is used for comparing small files.
+It is used for comparing small files (files fitting into RAM).

 - [Create and run environment](#create-and-run-environment)
 - [Run main](#run-main)